-Private fostering is when a child or young person under 16 years old (or 18 if they have a disability) is looked after for 28 days or more by someone who is not a close relative, legal
+Private fostering is when a child or young person under 16 years old (or 18 if they have a disability) is looked after for 28 days or more by someone who is not a close relative, legal guardian or person with parental responsibility.
+Close relatives only include parents, stepparents, aunts, uncles and grandparents.
+It is not private fostering if the child is 'looked after' by

-&lt;sup>2 All such incidents should be responded to with reference to the school's Online Safety Policy, and in line with the school's Safeguarding Policy guardian or person with parental responsibility.
-Close relatives only include parents, step-parents, aunts, uncles and grandparents.
-It is not private fostering if the child is 'looked after' by the Local Authority (also known as 'in care' and which includes placement in residential care, with an approved foster carer or a 'kinship' carer).
+2 All such incidents should be responded to with reference to the school's Online Safety Policy, and in line with the school's Safeguarding Policy the Local Authority (also known as 'in care' and which includes placement in residential care, with an approved foster carer or a 'kinship' carer).
 Private fostering occurs in all cultures, including British culture, and children may be privately fostered at any age.

-&lt;sup>3 As above
+3 As above

-&lt;sup>4 As above
+4 As above